patsoffice/homebrew-tools/README.md

 brew tap patsoffice/tools
 ```

 Afterwards, install tools like you would with any other formula.
-For example, to install `unsion-fsmonitor`, run:
+For example, to install `aliasman`, run:

 ```
-brew install unison-fsmonitor
+brew install aliasman
 ```

 #### License